-Our asset management framework balances increasing community expectations with delivering value for money and maximum community benefit within our limited resources.

-Our integrated service and infrastructure planning enables Council to adapt to and meet changing needs and a growing population.

-Connectivity within and between townships is enhanced through a developing network of cycling routes, tracks, trails and community transport options.

-We have strategies and long-term capital budgets in place to ensure we work towards all our facilities and buildings being accessible by people of all abilities.
-Our active and passive open spaces cater for all generations and all abilities.
+- Our asset management framework balances increasing community expectations with delivering value for money and maximum community benefit within our limited resources. - Our integrated service and infrastructure planning enables Council to adapt to and meet changing needs and a growing population. - Connectivity within and between townships is enhanced through a developing network of cycling routes, tracks, trails and community transport options. - We have strategies and long-term capital budgets in place to ensure we work towards all our facilities and buildings being accessible by people of all abilities. - Our active and passive open spaces cater for all generations and all abilities.

-Key initiatives for 2021-25
+Key initiatives remaining for 2021-25

-Initiative Council's role Responsible directorate Related strategic focus areas 2.1 Promote the new brochure identifying services with referral pathways to increase awareness about how to access services available across the Shire.
-Deliver Community & Planning Communications & Engagement 1, 4 and 5 2.2 Review and implement the Tracks and Trails Strategy to improve connectivity and physical activity across the municipality.
-Deliver Community & Planning 1, 2, 4 and 5 2.3 Advocate to the State government to deliver expanded public transport options to connect the community to local services and facilities.
-Advocate Community & Planning Communications & Engagement 1, 2, 4 and 5 2.4 Scope and secure funding for the development of a Cycling Strategy.
-Deliver Community & Planning 1, 2, 4 and 5
+Initia tive Council role Who Related SFA 2.1 Promote the new brochure identifying services with referral pathways to increase awareness about how to access services available across the shire.
+Deliver C&P C&E 1, 4 & 5 2.2 Advocate to the State government to deliver expanded public transport options to connect the community to local services and facilities. • Advocate C&P C&E 1, 2, 4 & 5 2.
+Undertake the development of a Cycling Strategy. \bigcirc Deliver SI 1, 2, 4 & 5